Healing the Generations 2026:

 Dr. Iva GreyWolf, PhD is a licensed clinical psychologist and President of the Society of Indian Psychologists, with over four decades serving Native communities in rural and remote settings.
 She is a national and international trainer on complex trauma, grief, resilience, and supervision.

-Keynote Presentation: Opening the Bento Box: How We Heal
+Keynote Presentation: Opening the Bentwood Box: How We Heal

 Dr. Robert Anda